 - Fourth grade teacher at John Muir Elementary School, Seattle

-The “Philosophers in the Schools” program at University of Washington, begun by the Department of Philosophy’s Northwest Center for Philosophy for Children in 1999, educates grad students and undergraduates about ways to introduce philosophy to pre-college classrooms, and then sends these UW students into Seattle public schools to conduct philosophy sessions, at no cost to the schools.
+The “Philosophers in the Schools” program at University of Washington, begun by the Center for Philosophy for Children in 1999, educates graduate and undergraduate students about ways to introduce philosophy to pre-college classrooms, and then sends these UW students into Seattle public schools to conduct philosophy sessions.

 Through a partnership with the University’s Pipeline Project, the UW outreach program that connects students with tutoring and mentoring opportunities in local schools, placements are arranged for students to lead philosophy sessions in a number of local public schools, from elementary through high school.